Same-sex marriage in Michoacán: Background

-It was announced on 20 June 2015 that a third lesbian couple had obtained an amparo to marry.
-On 29 June 2015, a spokesperson for the civil registry said they had formalized six same-sex unions in the previous year.
-On 10 July 2015, a judge from the Seventh District Court ordered the state to accommodate a lesbian couple's amparo.
-The ruling gave the Governor of Michoacán and the President of Congress until 15 July 2015 to make the arrangements and revise the laws regarding marriage, or face penalties.
-The attorney leading the amparo told the media that state leaders would be found liable for not repealing the discriminatory parts of the Family Code in accordance with the judge's order.
-It was announced on 13 July that Congress would abide by the judge's ruling.
-When questioned by the media on 14 July, Governor Salvador Jara Guerrero declared that the changes would be applied on 15 July and was quoted as saying "Of course!" to removing the heterosexual definition of marriage in the state's code.
-On 31 July 2015, it was announced that an additional 19 amparos to marry had been granted to same-sex couples in Michoacán.
-In making the announcement, deputies Talía Vázquez Alatorre and Cristina Portillo Ayala regretted that the Congress still had yet to act, but hoped that these further amparos would emphasize the need for passage of the reforms to the Family Code.
+A third lesbian couple obtained an amparo in June 2015.
+On 29 June, a spokesperson for the state civil registry stated that they had formalized six same-sex unions in the previous year.
+On 10 July, a judge from the Seventh District Court granted another amparo to a same-sex couple, and ordered the state government to revise the laws regarding marriage, or face penalties.
+The ruling gave Congress until 15 July to make the necessary legal changes, with the plaintiff couple's attorneys arguing that the state would be held liable if it failed to repeal the discriminatory provisions of the Family Code in accordance with the court order.
+When questioned by the media on 14 July, Governor Salvador Jara Guerrero declared that the changes would be applied on 15 July and was quoted as saying "Of course!" to removing the heterosexual definition of marriage in state law.
+By 31 July, an additional nineteen amparos had been granted to same-sex couples in Michoacán.
+In making the announcement, deputies Talía Vázquez Alatorre and Cristina Portillo Ayala regretted that Congress had yet to act, but hoped that these further amparos would emphasize the need for change.

 Legislative action

-Previously, the Family Code prevented same-sex couples from marrying.
-Article 123 (now known as article 127) defined marriage as the "union of a man and a woman", and article 125 (now repealed) described marriage as an institution whose goal was "perpetuating the species".
-Numerous state and federal judges had declared these two articles unconstitutional and discriminatory, and granted individual same-sex couples the right to marry.
-The Supreme Court of Justice of the Nation ruled on 12 June 2015 that bans on same-sex marriage are unconstitutional nationwide under Article 4 of the Constitution of Mexico, which reads: "Man and woman are equal under the law.
-The law shall protect the organization and development of the family."
-(Note: In Spanish: El varón y la mujer son iguales ante la ley.
-Esta protegerá la organización y el desarrollo de la familia.

-In Purépecha: Achaatini ka warhiitini mák’u exeasïnti juramúkwa.
-I kwách’akwati tánkurhikwani ka kw’íripikwa sïrukwichiri.)